-Have a look at all of the day to day tasks that are assigned to you.
+Have a look at all of the day-to-day tasks that are assigned to you.
 I bet there are loads.
-These are the tasks that you should have complete control over.
-They may be minor things like picking up the post every morning, through to more significant tasks like managing your Executive’s schedule.
+However, these are the tasks that you should have complete control over.
+They may be minor things like picking up the post every morning to more significant tasks like managing your Executive’s schedule.

-For every task that you have complete control over, think to yourself – how can I make every task a complete success?
+For every task you have complete control over, think to yourself: How can I make every job a complete success?
 What can I do to ensure the process attached to each task runs smoothly and is working well?
-Make a list of these tasks and spend some time making them more efficient.
+Then, list these tasks and spend some time making them more efficient.

-You are accountable for these tasks, and you should take responsibility for their success.
+You are accountable for these tasks and should take responsibility for their success.

 Communication is so important when building trust.

-Make sure your Executive is aware of everything you do and how well you do.
+Ensure your Executive knows everything you do and how well you do.
 You have to blow your own trumpet so that your Executive knows what you are capable of.
 If you receive excellent feedback from colleagues, pass it on to your Executive.
 Champion yourself!

 You also need to ask the right questions.

 Your Executive will know that they need to give you challenging work.
-It is harder to ignore that fact if you are consistently asking for work and offering to do things.
+It is harder to ignore that fact if you consistently ask for work and offer to do things.

 Consistent in your behaviour